inspec/inspec-aws/docs/resources/aws_rds_snapshot.md

 title: About the aws_rds_snapshot Resource
 ---

-# aws\_rds\_snapshot
+# aws_rds_snapshot

-Use the `aws_rds_snapshot` InSpec audit resource to test detailed properties of an individual RDS snapshot.
+Use the `aws_rds_snapshot` InSpec audit resource to test the detailed properties of an individual RDS snapshot.

 ## Syntax

-An `aws_rds_snapshot` resource block uses resource parameters to search for an RDS snapshot, and then tests that RDS snapshot.
-If no RDS snapshots match, no error is raised, but the `exists` matcher will return `false` and all properties will be `nil`.
-If more than one RDS snapshot matches (due to vague search parameters), an error is raised.
+An `aws_rds_snapshot` resource block uses resource parameters to search for an RDS snapshot and test the respective RDS snapshot.

+No error is raised if no RDS snapshots match.
+However, the `exists` matcher will return `false`, and all properties will be `nil`.

+An error is raised if more than one RDS snapshot matches (due to vague search parameters).

-    describe aws_rds_snapshot('test-snapshot-id') do
+    describe aws_rds_snapshot('TEST-SNAPSHOT-ID') do
       it { should exist }
     end

     # Can also use hash syntax
-    describe aws_rds_snapshot(db_snapshot_identifier: 'test-snapshot-id') do
+    describe aws_rds_snapshot(db_snapshot_identifier: 'TEST-SNAPSHOT-ID') do
       it { should exist }
     end

-#### Parameters
+## Parameters

-##### db\_snapshot\_identifier _(required)_
+### db_snapshot_identifier

-This resource accepts a single parameter, the user-supplied snapshot identifier.
-This parameter isn't case-sensitive.
-This can be passed either as a string or as a `db_snapshot_identifier: 'value'` key-value entry in a hash.
+This resource accepts a single parameter either as a string or a `db_snapshot_identifier: 'value'` key-value entry in a hash.
+This parameter is user-supplied DB snapshot identifier.
+This parameter isn't case-sensitive and is a required parameter.

 See also the [AWS documentation on RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.html).